Panties Sewing Pattern

 Pattern or design used: My Own Design - Scalloped Boyshort Panty

-Posted on Sep 23rd, 2009 in sewing, design, garment construction, tips & tricks, reader's closet, designers, garment, sewing machine, seam, thread, edge, needles, marking, waist, cutting, hand drafted patterns, interfacing, sergers, trimming, fusibles, underlining, hip, scalloped boyshort panty panties diy underwear lingere
+Posted on in sewing, design, garment construction, tips & tricks, reader's closet, designers, garment, sewing machine, seam, thread, edge, needles, marking, sergers, interfacing, waist, trimming, cutting, hand drafted patterns, fusibles, underlining, hip, scalloped boyshort panty panties diy underwear lingere